Dr. Christine Kern is looking for students to get research experience at the Department of Regenerative Medicine and Cell Biology at MUSC.

 Great Fit For: Pre-med students / Aspiring neurosurgeons / Future medical researchers

-How to apply: complete the online application by April 15 at 11:59 p.m.
+How to apply: Online application by Friday, August 25 at 11:59 p.m.